toh995/writings/haskell-monad-intuition-notes.md

 ## Why are monads useful?

+Monads are very powerful - if you define just two functions (`>>=` and `pure`), then you suddenly get a large suite of additional tools/functions you can use to manipulate, slice/dice, and combine monads (i.e. `<$>`, `<*>`, `mapM`, `filterM`, etc.).

+However, one must note that, the same monadic operation can carry a different meaning, depending on which specific monad instance you are operating on.

+For example, `<*>` has a very different meaning for `Maybe` vs. `State`.

+Thus, to get real practical value from monads, it's helpful to learn about _specific instances_ of monads, and what each of the monadic operations means for that particular monad.

+Now, let's look at some other potential benefits of monads:

 ### Clear separation between pure and impure code
 Self-explanatory.
 An obvious example is the `IO` monad.
 We can write pure code to operate on the results of an `IO` action.

 ### Abstract away tedious bookkeeping
-Fundamentally, monads (and functors/applicative functors) allow us to abstract away tedious bookkeeping that we normally have to do.
+Fundamentally, monads (and functors/applicative functors) are **abstractions**.
+As such, they allow us to abstract away tedious bookkeeping that we normally have to do.

 The idea is that we write all of the tedious bookkeeping exactly ONCE, inside of the instance declarations for `Monad`/`Applicative`/`Functor`.
 Once we've done that, we no longer have to think about bookkeeping in normal everyday code - instead, we can just use the simpler built-in functions like